yasutomihigashikuni/starter-academic/content/post/CombiGEM-publication/index.md

 ---
 title: Just published in JACC: CardioOncology!!
-subtitle: Mitigation of Doxorubicin Cardiotoxicity With Synergistic miRNA Combinations Identified Using Combinatorial Genetics en masse (CombiGEM)
+subtitle: Mitigation of Doxorubicin Cardiotoxicity With Synergistic miRNA Combinations Identified Using Combinatorial Genetics en masse

 # Summary for listings and search engines
-summary: Mitigation of Doxorubicin Cardiotoxicity With Synergistic miRNA Combinations Identified Using Combinatorial Genetics en masse (CombiGEM)
+summary: Mitigation of Doxorubicin Cardiotoxicity With Synergistic miRNA Combinations Identified Using Combinatorial Genetics en masse

 # Link this post with a project
 projects: